 Want to make absolutely sure Google knows where you are?
-Then create a geo sitemap and KML file for your website.
+Then create a geo sitemap and a KML file for your website.
 Geo Sitemap Generator makes it easy.
-Just fill in your company details, download the files, and upload them to your website’s root folder.
+Just fill in your company details, download the files and upload them to your website’s root folder.

 Then go to Google Webmaster Tools, add your website (if you haven’t already), verify it using your Google Analytics code (other options available), and then add your geo sitemap’s URL under Site Configuration > Sitemaps.
-Instead of waiting for Google to find out where you are, this will tell them where you are!
+Instead of waiting for Google to find out where you are, tell it where you are!

 Local Search Directories

-Once you have optimized your site for local search, you should begin to start some off-site optimization.
-The first places to begin are applicable local search directories.
+Once you have optimized your site for local search, you should begin some off-site optimization.
+The first places to look at are applicable local search directories.

 The above graphic shows the current landscape of local search directories and how they feed into each other.